ABOUT KATE BERNAL

 Right after that, my mom started feeling a lot of pain, probably due to stress.
 By then, she had already started bleeding.

 Two doctors came by.
-The female doctor turned and looked at my mom and said “she’s a spoiled daddy’s girl” and left without saying a word.
+The female doctor turned and looked at my mom, said, “She’s a spoiled daddy’s girl,” and left without saying a word.

-By that point, my mom said to herself “I’ve got to leave this hospital if I want my baby, and I to survive”.
+By that point, my mom said to herself, “I’ve got to leave this hospital if I want my baby and to survive”.

-She then told a resident who was nearby that she wanted to leave.
-He said she couldn’t because she was under the hospital’s responsibility now.
+She then told a nearby resident that she wanted to leave.
+He said she couldn’t because she was now under the hospital’s responsibility.

 My mom insisted and said that if he didn’t help her remove the IV, she’d do it herself.
 So, he removed the IV.
-My mom walked about a block to exit through the back door of the hospital.
+My mom walked about a block to exit through the hospital’s back door.
 She escaped and took a cab home.

 She got home, told everyone what happened, and an aunt and her husband lent her their credit card to pay for a private clinic.